prbhatter/know_it_all/README.md

 # know_it_all

 A web project to help students gain knowledge and get rid of doubts in a simple and easy manner with the help of knowledgeable people.
-This would connect Teachers and students.
+This would help in connecting Teachers and Students.